-Here at TransferWise we will never ask you to send money in advance for account verification, so let us know if you get a request.
+Here at TransferWise we will never ask you to send money in advance for account verification, so let us know if you get such a request.

 Making a transaction online and the offer seems too good to be true?
 It probably is.

-Examples like cheap flats to rent in London, or really good deals on cars are always worth exercising caution over.
+Examples like cheap flats to rent in London, or really good deals on cars, are always worth exercising caution over.

 Online companies like Ebay or Gumtree give great scam avoidance advice of their own.
-It’s always worth checking their pages too before committing financially to something that might not turn out to be what your expecting.
+It’s always worth checking their pages too, before committing financially to something that might not turn out to be what your expecting.

 This scam is an old favourite of the bad guys, with newer versions appearing every couple of months.